pknipp/rotating-body/README.md

 }
 ```

-The [formula](https://ocw.mit.edu/courses/aeronautics-and-astronautics/16-07-dynamics-fall-2009/lecture-notes/MIT16_07F09_Lec29.pdf) for the rate of change of the Euler angles is a nonlinear function of the angles themselves.
+The [formula](https://ocw.mit.edu/courses/aeronautics-and-astronautics/16-07-dynamics-fall-2009/lecture-notes/MIT16_07F09_Lec29.pdf) (found on p.
+7 of the linked reference) for the rate of change of the Euler angles is a nonlinear function of the angles themselves.
 The code for this function is below, in which <tt>ths</tt> is the three-component array with the instantaneous values of the radian measure of the Euler angles, <tt>moms</tt> is the three-component array of the moments of inertia, and <tt>Lz</tt> is the *z*-component of the [angular momentum](https://en.wikipedia.org/wiki/Angular_momentum#Solid_bodies).
 (The other two components of the angular momentum are zero.)
 ```
 const Fs = ths => {
     let cs = [];